akiress/ABLE/README.md

 ## Installing node.js and the dependencies
 [Download nodejs](http://nodejs.org/download/) and install.

-Traverse to the ABLE root folder:
+Open a command prompt and traverse to the ABLE root folder:
 <pre>npm install</pre>

 ## Installing MongoDB ##